Flaque/wail/README.md

 # wail 😱

-Wail is a little go tool that listens for pipe input and then streams it to a websocket.
+Wail is a little go tool that listens for pipe input and then streams it to a websocket on port 80.

 It's useful for sharing the contents of a log to other places on the interwebs.